COVID-19 deaths in Texas hit single-day high day before reopening

 Reale said he has kept his 32 workers on staff while his restaurant shifted to carry-out and delivery orders only and none have told him they won't work when he reopens.
 He has not asked anyone to sign a liability waiver.

 "I haven't even thought of such a thing," Reale said.
 "No worker has said they won't return.
 It's a family restaurant.
-Some staff has been with us more than 20 years."
+Some staff (have) been with us more than 20 years."

 Labor leaders have said the governor's new order doesn't offer workers any real protection.
 The Texas AFL-CIO said workers should be guaranteed they'll have access to proper personal safety equipment and protected from retaliation if they report safety violations.